jjvsqz/cse15l-lab-reports/Lab2.md

 ```

 ## SSH into Remote Server Without a Password
-+ Finally, I tested SSH access to the ieng6 server using my newly set up SSH keys.I ran ssh 'jwhiteman@ieng6.ucsd.edu' and was able to log in without being prompted for a password, thanks to the SSH key authentication.Upon logging in, I was greeted with the server’s welcome message and some system status information.
++ In the final step, I verified SSH access to the ieng6 server using my freshly configured SSH keys.
+Executing ssh 'jjv001@ieng6.ucsd.edu', I successfully logged in without encountering a password prompt, owing to SSH key authentication.
+Upon access, I was welcomed with the server's message and provided with system status updates.

 ```
 PS C:\User\juanj> ssh 'jjv001@ieng6.ucsd.edu'